 Hosting DeepSeek in Your Own Infrastructure

-How enterprises deploy DeepSeek R1 and other LLMs GDPR-compliant on Azure, GCP or self-hosted.
-Architecture, data sovereignty, model-agnostic approach.
+How enterprises deploy the DeepSeek family (R1, V4-Flash, V4-Pro) and other LLMs GDPR-compliant on Azure, GCP or self-hosted.
+Architecture, data sovereignty, decision-routing over single-champion.

 Why DeepSeek Matters for Enterprises

 DeepSeek’s open-source models demonstrated that capable LLMs need not come exclusively from OpenAI or Google.
-DeepSeek R1 matches GPT-4-level performance across many benchmarks – at significantly lower operating costs and with full transparency over the model code.
+The DeepSeek family spans R1 (January 2025, MIT licence) through V4-Flash (April 2026, 284B/13B active MoE, MIT) to V4-Pro (1.6T/49B active, 1M context, MIT) and reaches GPT-5.5 / Claude Opus 4.7 territory in benchmarks - V4-Pro approaches frontier closed-source performance under MIT licence, at significantly lower operating costs and with full transparency over the model code.

 For enterprises, this matters because it creates genuine choice: rather than committing to a single LLM vendor, organisations can run multiple models in parallel, compare them and deploy the best fit for each use case.